AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 ![](new_vm_01.png)

-Change the name to `WIndows 10 Template` and the version to `Windows 10 64-bit` and click Next.
+Change the name to `Windows 10 Template` and the version to `Windows 10 64-bit` and click Next.

 ![](new_vm_02.png)